-Urban and peri-urban farm enterprises are very diverse in their marketing and management strategies, and I am interested in providing research support for small-scale farm and food enterprises serving regional markets, and community gardens focused on food security.
-I welcome input on research priorities and ideas for projects.
-If you are interested in participating in research or education projects, please contact me!
+Urban and peri-urban farm enterprises are very diverse in their marketing and management strategies, and she is interested in providing research support for small-scale farm and food enterprises serving regional markets, and community gardens focused on food security.
+Improving vegetable flavor through breeding is an active collaboration referred to as Seed to Kitchen Collaborative with local farmers, chefs, and breeders.
+She welcomes input on research priorities and ideas for projects.
+If you are interested in participating in research or education projects, please contact Julie!

 Amaya Atucha is an assistant professor in the department of Horticulture and the Fruit Crop Extension Specialist at the University of Wisconsin-Madison.
 She is also the Gottschalk Chair for cranberry research.
 Her instruction responsibilities include teaching Hort 345 Fruit Crop Production.

 Her research program focuses on fruit crop physiology and production of deciduous fruit crops (cranberry, apple, and grapes in particular).
-Her current research areas include cold hardiness of fruit crops, improving fruit quality of cold hardy wine grapes through cultural practices, and differences in root growth rates of rootstocks as affected by soil borne pathogens.
+Her current research at West Madison ARS focuses on cold hardiness of wine and seedless table grapes, improving fruit quality through cultural practices.
+A new project will evaluate different mulches on the pest, spotted wing drosophila.
+Other demonstration projects include blueberries and tall spindle apples systems.

 She earned her B.S. in horticulture from the Pontificia Universidad Católica de Valparaíso (Chile) and her Ph.D. in horticulture from Cornell University.
 Prior to joining UW-Madison she was an assistant professor at Colorado State University in the department of Horticulture.